mm4rk3t/p2padga/README.md

 - [ ] choose not to download some files
 - [ ] change priority
 - [ ] create File object (similar to Torrent object)
+- [ ] change color based on status and whether the torrent is paused

 * DONE:
 - [x] finish ui skeleton